Call Me by Your Name

 Should win: Daniel Kaluuya, Get Out

 Yes, yes, Gary Oldman won this award as soon as he put on the old man makeup.
 And to be fair, he was very engaging in what was otherwise a criminally dull movie.
 But (without having seen Roman J. Israel, Esq.) my vote goes to breakout star Daniel Kaluuya, who gave a beautifully understated performance in Get Out.
 His performance wasn’t showy or Oscar bait-y (I’m shocked it was even nominated), and it was all the better for it.
-The movie is, at its core, about micro-aggressions, and Kaluuya’s ability to display a thousand conflicting emotions on his face after every racist, or worse, possibly racist comment was a note-perfect portrayal of gaslighting.
+The movie is, at its core, about micro-aggressions, and Kaluuya’s ability to display a thousand conflicting emotions on his face after every racist, or worse, possibly racist comment was a note-perfect portrayal.

 Snub: Jason Mitchell, Mudbound